zikula/core/Refactoring for 3.0.md

 More advanced translation like plurals and other substitutions require using the Symfony ICU MessageFormatter.
 See [How to Translate Messages using the ICU MessageFormat](https://symfony.com/doc/current/translation/message_format.html).
 This requires a specific name format on the translation file and other adjustments.

 ### JavaScript files

-**TBD**
+Follows basically the same rules as translations in PHP files shown above.
 See [BazingaJsTranslation docs](https://github.com/willdurand/BazingaJsTranslationBundle/blob/master/Resources/doc/index.md#the-js-translator) for further details and examples.

 ## Twig